masenmatthews/Sputnikmusic-Clone-Angular/README.md

   * Run $ npm install -g @angular/cli@1.6.5 to install Angular.
 This step may be skipped if Angular is already installed.
     - If you're on a Mac and get an error: Type "brew upgrade node"
   * Run $ npm install in the root project directory to install required dependencies
+  * Run $ npm install angularfire2@4.0.0-rc.0 firebase@^3.6.6 --save" to add firebase if it isn't already in place
+  * Add a file called 'api-keys' to ../src/app.
+This will create a file where Firebase information can be added.
+The Firebase site will provide you with information that is required to add database functionality.
+Add the following snippet of code to this file after it is created and you have the appropriate information:

+  export var masterFirebaseConfig = {
+      apiKey: "INSERT KEY",
+      authDomain: "INSERT AUTHDOMAIN",
+      databaseURL: "INSERT DATABASEURL,
+      storageBucket: "INSERT STORAGEBUCKET (IF APPLICABLE)",
+      messagingSenderId: "INSERT MESSAGINGSENDERID"
+    };

   * Type "ng serve" to launch development server
   * Navigate to localhost:4200 in Google Chrome or desired browser

 ## Specifications
-// Week one
 * Site allows user to:
-      -create, read, update, and delete news items -create, read, update, and delete music reviews -create, read, update, and delete music lists -create, read, update, and delete music soundoffs
+    -create, read, update, and delete news items -create, read, update, and delete music reviews -create, read, update, and delete blog posts

 * Site contains the following:
-      -A sidebar with music news and trending albums -A section for "best new music"
+    -A sidebar with music news and trending albums
+    -A section for "best new music"
     -A container with featured albums
-      -A container with music lists

-// Week two
-  * To be determined
+## Future expansion
+    -Site will allow users to upload album artwork -Site will allow users to create, read, update, and delete music lists -Site will allow users to create, read, update, and delete music soundoffs -Other surprise features may be added as well

 ## Technologies Used